propublica/cookcountyjail2/README.md

 1. Fork this repository.
 2. Create a [new issue](https://github.com/propublica/cookcountyjail2/issues/new) if none exists.
 3. Create a new branch named `XXXX-short-name` e.g. `0019-document-contributing`, commit your changes to the branch, and push to your fork.
-(You can use `git push -u` to automatically create the new upstream branch).
+(You can use `git push -u origin XXXX-short-name` to automatically create the new upstream branch).
 4. Create a pull request back to the main repository.

 ## Scraper filesystem structure